 Hi lovelies, welcome to the new year.
-Let’s dive right into my first post.
+Let’s talk about becoming an innovator.

 This morning, I woke up thinking: You can’t be an innovator and constantly seek validation.
 You can’t run ahead of the curve and seek direction from bystanders at the same time.